 - Summary of current monitoring framework (principles / methodology) - How the framework will be developed over time and built into DPD policies and proposals. - How future monitoring can be made more effective and efficient. - 2.1 The main principles underlying the Monitoring Framework are to make use of existing information, to retain consistency with national and regional monitoring, to take a forward looking approach and to set clear objectives, policies, targets and indicators, as an integral part of DPD production. - 2.2 The monitoring of a number of the Core Output Indicators has already been established as part of the Development Management (i.e. development control) process.
 However, the Submission Core Strategy and Development Control Policies DPD (adopted February 2008) puts in place a Monitoring Framework which is set out at Annex A. - 2.3 The Monitoring Framework comprises a number of both core and local level indicators which cover a range of themes.
 The AMR will be the vehicle for reporting the monitoring framework and reviewing progress.
-The AMR will also consider how approaches to monitoring can be made more effective and efficient. - 2.4 The Monitoring Framework will be evolutionary as the Council continues to work with key stakeholders to explore new ways to make monitoring more reliable and inclusive. - 2.5 The relevance of monitoring will be highlighted over the coming years as the global economic downturn takes effect at local level.
+The AMR will also consider how approaches to monitoring can be made more effective and efficient. - 2.4 The Monitoring Framework will be evolutionary as the Council continues to work with key stakeholders to explore new ways to make monitoring more reliable and inclusive. - 2.5 The AMR is particularly important during times of economic recession as the stalling global economy takes effect at local level.